 If you want to buy any for yourself, click on the images to head on over the their store page.

 Thanks to Skyward Sword HD, those issues are gone, and I have now completed it!
 Yay!
 I also introduced it to my young nieces and nephews over the summer and it became a regular thing.
-There were screams of joy as a seven-year-old managed to escape ghosts to gather the last dewdrop in a section, or the look on his face when he realised he could shoot an arrow through an opening to flip a switch.
+There were screams of joy as a seven-year-old managed to escape ghosts to gather the last dewdrop in one section, or the look on his face when he realised he could shoot an arrow through an opening in a ship to flip a switch.

 Speaking of Zelda, Death's Door was the best Zelda-like I played this year.
 It is full of the best kind of quirky, with humourously designed and presented characters populating a wistful land rife with puzzles and path finding.